Find a Doctor

 Browse UPMC doctors and medical professionals to find the care that's right for you.
 Customize your search by specialty, zip code, last name, and more.

 Visit the UPMC Find a Doctor website.

 Brian Durniok was appointed president of UPMC Northwest in February 2017.
-Durniok served as vice president of human resources at UPMC Hamot, and later UPMC Northwest and UPMC Chautauqua WCA, from 2013 to 2018.
+In January 2019, he was also appointed president of UPMC Chautauqua.
+Durniok served as vice president of human resources at UPMC Hamot, and later UPMC Northwest and UPMC Chautauqua, from 2013 to 2018.
 He was appointed vice president of operations at UPMC Northwest in 2014.

 At UPMC Northwest and UPMC Hamot, Durniok was responsible for daily human resources activities, including employee relations, employee safety and wellness services, talent acquisition, compensation, and regulatory compliance.
 As vice president of operations at UPMC Northwest, he was responsible for operational oversight for the hospital, including nursing, the medical staff and community outreach.

 Durniok was instrumental in helping to establish UPMC Northwest’s Tele-Medicine service line—the highest volume Teleconsult Center across the UPMC network—bringing cutting-edge care to patients in the community and unparalleled access to expert specialty care while avoiding long-distance travel and related time and expenses.
 His efforts helped UPMC Northwest receive Center of Excellence designation for low-dose CT lung screening.
 He has most recently been directing the $4 million purchasing and installation of new MRI and CT scanners.